Background

-Southwest Airlines is trying to improve their boarding process through a new mobile app.
+Southwest Airlines is trying to improve their boarding process by looking at the overall experience for a user.
 My goal was to examine the pain points in the current process, innovate and create a more efficient strategy, and test these ideas on potential users.

-Inexperienced fliers are prone to getting lost and not being prepared for each stage in the process.
-The objective of the redesign is to help non-frequent travelers successfully navigate through an airport by creating a mobile app that guides users through every step.
+Inexperienced flyers are prone to getting lost and not being prepared for each step in the boarding process.
+The objective of the re-design is to help non-frequent travelers successfully navigate through an airport by creating a mobile app that guides users through every step.

 Airport kiosks help users print their boarding pass if they prefer a physical ticket.
 These screens follow clear, user-friendly instructions to assist the passenger obtain their pass.

-While waiting in line, you can view what to expect once its your turn, which will ultimately reduce stress in nervous fliers.
-Step 3 helps the user navigate to their gate, shows the passenger where they are in the airport and gives directions on how to get to their gate.
+While waiting in line, you can view what to expect once its your turn, which will ultimately reduce stress in nervous flyers.
+Step three helps the user navigate to their gate, shows the passenger where they are in the airport and gives directions on how to get to their gate.

 Other features help ease the boarding and baggage claim process, which I found are high-stress moments in the overall flying process.